Yolisaq/Python-Week-6/README.md

 # 🌍 Ubuntu Image Fetcher

-> "I am because we are." – Ubuntu Philosophy 🕊️

 The **Ubuntu Image Fetcher** is a Python tool that connects to the global community of the internet, respectfully fetches shared image resources, and organizes them for later appreciation.
 Inspired by the Ubuntu principle of community 🤝, this program allows users to download images from the web and automatically display them. 🖼️

 ---